-When you launch your real estate career, as with any small business, you’ll need to budget for startup costs.
+When you launch your real estate career, as with any small business, you’ll need to budget startup costs into the total cost of being agent.
 You’ll have to cover some of these expenses before selling your first property.
 If you prepare for these costs, you’ll be in a better position to stay on track.
+What does it take to be a REALTOR® or real estate agent?
+Planning, financial responsibility and hard work.
 To help you out, we’ve put together a list of seven costs to consider when starting a real estate career.

 1. Pre-licensing real estate classes and training

 Before you can sit for your real estate licensing exam, you’ll have to find a qualified and accredited real estate school.
 The amount and cost of coursework required will depend on the state you live in.
 Different schools will charge different fees.
 Online coursework is generally less expensive than in-person schooling.